kaasops/vector-operator/docs/journald-logs.md

 > Type `journald` in source block work only in ClusterVectorPipeline.
 In VectorPipeline can use only `kubernetes_logs` type

+> If you want collect journald logs, needs to use vector-agent container with journalctl. `timberio/vector:0.26.0-debian` - for example

 ```yaml
 apiVersion: observability.kaasops.io/v1alpha1